 Hemp played a prominent role in the development of the religions and civilizations of Asia, the Middle East, Europe and Africa.
 The insights gained from the marijuana high by the ancient worshippers were considered to be of divine origin and the plant itself an "angel" or messenger of the gods.
 The sacramental use of marijuana predates written history and this tradition continues with diverse tribes in Africa, certain Hindu sects, Muslim fakirs and Sufis, Rastafarians, as well as modern Occultists and Pagans.
 Indeed, marijuana has been employed for insights and ecstasy by members of virtually every major religion in history.
 (44)

-Another interesting matter to consider is that since plants had their roots in the soil of the living earth and their upper parts in the skies, it was considered possible that certain plants might give humans access to the wisdom of the earth and heavens.
-In this regard we find a philosophical explanation for the belief that hallucinatory substances derived from particular plants gave human beings access to divine knowledge and prophetic wisdom.
+Another interesting matter to consider is that since plants had their roots in the soil of the living earth and their upper parts in the skies, it was thought possible that certain plants might give humans access to the wisdom of the earth and heavens.
+In this regard, we find a philosophical explanation for the belief that hallucinatory substances derived from particular plants gave human beings access to divine knowledge and prophetic wisdom.